GoddeyUwamari/cloudbill/STATUS.md

 ---

-## 🎉 PROJECT 100% COMPLETE! 🎉
+## 🎉 BACKEND 100% COMPLETE & PRODUCTION READY! 🎉

-All core services are implemented, containerized, and running in Docker with full API Gateway integration!
+All core services are implemented, containerized, running in Docker with full API Gateway integration, and **authentication tested and working**!

 ---